ietf-rats/draft-birkholz-rats-corim/draft-birkholz-rats-corim.md

   * $$corim-map-extension
 }
 ~~~
 The following describes each child item of this map.

--id A text or a UUID type that identify a manifest instance.
+- id A globally unique identifier to identify a CoRIM instance as per CDDL syntax {{Identity}}

-- tags An array of one or more CoMID or CoSWID tag.
+- tags An array of one or more CoMID or CoSWID tag as per CDDL syntax {{Tags}}

-- dependent-rims: An array containing a list of additional supplied rim information as mentioned in []
+- dependent-rims: An array containing a list of additional supplied rim information or dependent files as per CDDL syntax {{Dependent RIMs}}

-- profile:
+- profile: A uri or a tagged oid that identify the profile that this CoRIM specifies.
+A profile specifies which of the optional parts of a CoRIM are required, which are prohibited and which extension points are exercised and how, as per the CDDL syntax {{Profiles}}

-- rim-validity :
+- rim-validity : Specifies the validity period of RIM Contents as per the CDDL syntax {{RIM Validity}

-- entities:

--corim-map-extemsion:
+- entities: A list of entities involved in a CoRIM lifecycle.
+The CDDL syntax is as per {{Entities}}

+- $$corim-map-extension: This CDDL socket is used to add new information structures to the corim-map.

 ### Identity
+A CoRIM Identity can be either a text string or a UUID type that uniquely identifies a CoRIM identity.

 ~~~ cddl
 $corim-id-type-choice /= tstr